-- Your developers or website administrator need to add the LivePerson tag (piece of code) to every page of the website.
+- Your developers or website administrator need to add the LivePerson tag (a piece of code) to every page of the website.
 For instructions on how to get the code, click here.

 - Create users for the agents that will be taking the conversations.
 To learn how to set up users, click here.

-- Once the code is up and an agent is logged into the system, they must put their status to ‘online’.
-Doing so will automatically enable the chat button on the website to begin accepting incoming chats.
+- Once the code is up and an agent is logged into the system, they must change their status to online.
+Doing so will automatically enable the chat button on the website and they can begin to accept incoming chats.